Field-Induced Lifshitz Transition in the Magnetic Weyl Semimetal Candidate PrAlSi

 High-quality single crystals of PrAlSi were synthesized using the flux method.
 The inset of Fig. \ref{fig:longitude}(a) shows the crystal structure of PrAlSi with the magnetic moments of Pr easily orientated along $c$-axis after the application of a small field \cite{lyu2020}.
-In our transport measurements, the magnetic field was along the $c$-axis and the electrical current was along the $b$-axis (see more about material and method in supplemental material (SM)).
+In our transport measurements, the magnetic field was along the $c$-axis and the electrical current was along the $b$-axis (more details are presented in METHODS and Supplemental Material).
 Fig. \ref{fig:longitude}(a) shows magnetoresistance measured in static field at 2 K (red curve) and pulsed field at 1.8 K (black curve).
 Normalized magnetoresistance $(\rho(B)-\rho(0))/\rho(0)$ reaches 116 at 55 T and remains non-saturating.
 The purple dashed line corresponds to $B^{1.7}$.
-Fig. \ref{fig:longitude}(b) presents the oscillatory part of the longitudinal resistivity $\Delta\rho(B)$, obtained by subtracting a smoothed background from the measured $\rho(B)$ (see the SM for more raw data).
+Fig. \ref{fig:longitude}(b) presents the oscillatory part of the longitudinal resistivity $\Delta\rho(B)$, obtained by subtracting a smooth background from the measured $\rho(B)$ (see the Supplementary Figure 2 for more raw data).
 At low temperature, oscillations are visible above the field as low as 3 T, indicating the good quality of the sample.
-The rough Dingle mobility of 1/$B\rm{_c}$ = 0.33 T$^{-1}$ is close to the average mobility of 0.26 m$^2$/Vs yielded from the amplitude of the quadratic low-field magnetoresistance (see the SM).
+The rough Dingle mobility of 1/$B\rm{_c}$ = 0.33 T$^{-1}$ is close to the average mobility of 0.26 m$^2$/Vs yielded from the amplitude of the quadratic low-field magnetoresistance (see the inset of the Supplementary Figure 2 (a)).
 The single-frequency QO for static field measurements retains until temperature down to 80 mK.
-A more complex pattern emerges when larger magnetic field is applied, as seen in \ref{fig:longitude}(c).
+A more complex pattern emerges when larger magnetic field is applied, as seen in Fig. \ref{fig:longitude}(c).